nova-video-player/aos-avos/doc/sync_anchoring_rules.md

 - This is why `smoothed_av_delay` is preferred when valid: it damps jitter in the audio chain delay and keeps the audible anchor stable.
 - `smoothed_av_delay` is computed in `stream_sync_audio()` using low‑pass filtering: either a LWMA (`stream_calc_lwma`) or an exponential smoother `smoothed = (prev * delay_fb + current * (1000 - delay_fb)) / 1000`.

+## Filters and Time Domains

+- Audio filters (including atempo) operate on raw PCM samples, not timestamps.
+They are unaffected by RST/TS/WC mappings.
+- Time domains only affect timestamp accounting and A/V sync math; filter processing remains monotonic in the physical sample stream.
+- Therefore, discontinuities in delay estimates impact anchoring/sync, not filter sample order.

 ## FFmpeg atempo Delay Behavior

 - `af_atempo.c` updates tempo via `process_command()` which calls `yae_update()` to reset fragment origins; it does not expose an explicit delay value.